Bolts

 Eye Bolt

-Threaded at one end and have a circular eye at the other, instead of a head.
-The eye is used to guide a cable, rope or chain for lifting purposes.
-Eye bolts are common in aircraft construction.
+With threads on one end and a circular eye on the other, eye bolts are used to guide a cable, rope, or chain for lifting purposes.
+They are commonly found in aircraft construction.

 J Bolt

-Also named for their shape, a letter J, or half of a U bolt.
-They are used as cast-in-place anchor bolts and often made of steel or titanium.
+Named for their "J" shape, these bolts are half of a U-bolt.
+They are typically used as cast-in-place anchor bolts and are often made from steel or titanium.

 Stud Bolt